alifruliarso/feedly-cassandra/README.md

 ### Indexing

 The library supports native indexing as well as custom secondary indexes.
+If we wanted to index the anInt property, we would change it's annotation to `@Column(hashIndexed=true)` or `@Column(rangeIndexed=true)`, respectively.
 Generally native indexes are preferred, custom ones can be defined to support range finds and multi-column indexes.
+When defining a custom index, there are a couple of items to note.
 Custom indexes employ a filter/cleanup on read strategy.
-This can be done inline or offline in a separate thread.
-If we wanted to index the anInt property, we would change it's annotation to `Column(hashIndexed=true)` or
-`Column(rangeIndexed=true)`.
-The `InlineRepairStrategy` or `OfflineRepairStrategy` can then be configured to cleanup the index.
+The `InlineRepairStrategy` or `OfflineRepairStrategy` can be configured to cleanup the index during the read execution or within a separate thread.
+For larger indexes, an `IIndexRowPartitioner` implementation should be specified.
+This will be used partition the index column family across several rows.

 ## More stuff